I-Corinthian/contract_scraping/README.md

 # contract_scraping
-code to get a block range and find all the smart contract in the block rage and find the total gas comsumed by the smart contract
+code to find all the smart contracts in the block range and find the total gas consumed by the smart contract